SUNET/docker-edusign-app/README.rst

     Default: `whitelisted@eduid.se`

+POLLING
+    When does the frontend poll the backend for changes in the invitations.
+One of 'always', 'inviter', 'never'.
+    The value 'inviter' indicates to poll only when the user has invited others to sign some document.

+    Default: `always`

 STORAGE_CLASS_PATH
     Dotted path to the Python class implementing the backend for the sorage of documents with invitations to sign.